nuejs/nue/packages/nuejs.org/docs/how-it-works.md

   - Design system (styling -> motion)

-## Content Comes First
+## Content first

-With Nue, every page is assembled using a rich Markdown-based syntax specifically tailored for creating interactive websites.
-This **content-first approach** emphasizes that form follows function, prioritizing content over design and aesthetics to deliver user-friendly products.
-It enables you to plan your content and information hierarchy upfront, with the confidence that the design can be applied later.
+With Nue, every page is assembled using a rich Markdown-based syntax tailored for interactive websites.
+This **content-first approach** focuses on two key benefits:

-!
-3 IMAGES: Technical content | Blog entries | Landing pages
-  1. Code blocks, tables, definition lists,
-  2. Complex grids, card layouts, bolder typography and imagery.
-Rich on interactions.
-  3. Sits between documentation and marketing.
-Appealing hero area and ends to CTA.
+1. **Content over design and aesthetics**: Prioritize your messaging and structure first, ensuring that functionality leads the way, with design applied later.

+2. **Content for content people**: Content is decoupled from design, allowing **marketers, content creators**, and **strategists** to update and develop new content without it being buried behind a JavaScript monolith.
+This flexibility enhances narrative planning, while AI tools can further refine storytelling and content strategy.

-## Clean, Semantic Markup
+## Clean, semantic markup
 Nue generates clean, semantic HTML optimized for accessibility and SEO.
 Its Markdown parser and components are designed to produce code that’s easy to understand for search engines, AI crawlers, and users with disabilities, ensuring your content is both machine-friendly and user-accessible.

 !
 3 IMAGES: Content + components -> Custom layout modules -> Accessible, Machine-friendly HTML